Types of Bachelor’s Degrees

 What are the types of Bachelor’s degrees?

-General Education – Their curriculum is usually the same for all the students attending a college or university and often has a liberal focus on Art.
+General Education – Their curriculum is usually the same for all the students attending a college or university, and often has a liberal focus on the arts.

 Core Courses – These are majorly industry-specific and designed to help students become proficient in a specific field of study or discipline.